MasterSuyash1/soft-engg-project-may-2024-se-may-5/backend/instance/milestome_5_submission_MN.md

 # Graded Questions API
-**Description:** These APIs have functionality related to features such as registration, login, and retrieval of user data.
-They are for normal and other functionalities.
+**Description:** These APIs have functionality related to generation of Graded Questions from the database for student's testing.
+There is also a component to fetch explanation from GenAI for incorrect answers.

 ### Endpoint
 - **URL:** ```http://127.0.0.1:5000/api/graded/quiz/{week_id}```